llpeterson/e2e/rpc.md

 # {{ page.title }}

-A common pattern of communication used by application programs structured according to the *client/server* paradigm is the request/reply message transaction: A client sends a request message to a server, and the server responds with a reply message, with the client blocking (suspending execution) to wait for the reply.
+A common pattern of communication used by application programs structured as a *client/server* pair is the request/reply message
+transaction: A client sends a request message to a server, and the server responds with a reply message, with the client blocking (suspending execution) to wait for the reply.
 [Figure 1](#rpc-timeline) illustrates the basic interaction between the client and server in such an exchange.